What is the Kamaishi Railway, the first railway in the Tohoku region and the third largest in Japan? [Kamaishi City, Iwate Prefecture]

 In Kamaishi, a Western-style blast furnace was built at the end of the Edo period, and iron was produced for the first time in Japan using iron ore as raw material

-The steel industry taking root in Kamaishi also led to the opening of the first railway in the Tohoku region.
+The establishment of the iron and steel industry in Kamaishi was a catalyst for the opening of the first railway in the Tohoku region.
+A

-The Steel History Museum where you can learn about the history of steel manufacturing in Kamaishi , is located about a five-minute drive from Kamaishi Station.
+dedicated to the history of iron production in Kamaishi,the "Iron History Museum," is located about a 5-minute drive from Kamaishi Station.

 There is also a static display of a locomotive that was actually used on a mining railway during the Showa period